magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/spaces/assets.md

 * **Reduced Load Times:** Smaller models load quicker, reducing wait times for users and improving the overall experience.

-* **Optimized for Multi-users:** In multi-users environments, decimation reduces the bandwidth needed to send models to multiple clients, ensuring a seamless experience for all users.
+* **Optimized for Many Users:** In multi-user environments, decimation reduces the bandwidth needed to send models to multiple clients, ensuring a seamless experience for all users.

 * **Memory Efficiency:** Decimated models take up less memory, making it possible to use more assets without overwhelming the system.